Mikah-Kainen/RobotCommandScheduler/README.md

 All advanced autonomous robotics teams eventually face the challenge of scheduling a movement route that coordinates actions between multiple parts of a robot
 (e.g. moves the robot and some actuator simultaneously at specified times).

-With a round robin scheduling algorithm and an easy user interface, the Robot Command Scheduler improves the speed and accuracy of competition programming.
+With a round robin scheduling algorithm and easy to use functionality, the Robot Command Scheduler improves the speed and accuracy of competition programming.

-## User Interface
+## API

-What does this "easy" user interface involve?
-It's simple.
+At it's core the API simple.
 Users must tag any function with a requirement, and no two functions with the same requirements will be run at once.
 To support this, functions return a bool with true if they have finished running or false if they need to be called again.
 This means a simple movement function might look like:

 ```